 - Short audio and video files from John Yorke.

-- Short video clip examples (good and bad), scripts and notes from HETV drama.
+- Short video clip examples and scripts from HETV drama.

 - Online guidance notes and directed prompts and practical exercises, devised by John Yorke.